arianavl/7WhereInTheWorld/README.md

 # Etude 7 Where in the World

-Reads in co-ordinates, allowing for differnet formats and validates the inputs, outputting valid inputs into a geojson file.
+Reads in co-ordinates, allowing for different formats and validates the inputs, outputting valid inputs into a geojson file.

 ## To compile the program